Spindler1/Final-Project-Compression---ecs19a/README.md

 -other folders for the test files

-Instructions on use for each file is given in the header of each file
+Instructions and Explanations on use for each file is given at the top of each file